Frequently Asked Questions

 - A teaching certificate is not required.

-Can I get a teaching certificate by completing this program?
+Can I get a teaching certificate/license by completing this program?

-- This Masters degree does not lead to teacher certification or licensure.
+- This Masters degree does not lead to teacher certification or licensure in physical education.

 Are GRE tests or other entrance tests required?